How to Jump Start a Prius (Step-by-Step, All Generations)

-When your 2004-2009 Prius won’t start, the problem often lies with the 12-volt battery rather than the hybrid battery system.
+When your Prius won’t start, the problem often lies with the 12-volt battery rather than the hybrid battery system.
 Unlike conventional vehicles, the Prius relies on the 12-volt battery for essential electrical systems, and a discharged battery can leave you stranded.
-Fortunately, jumpstarting your Prius is a straightforward process when you understand the unique steps involved.
-Typically it presents itself like this: Video of bad 12V battery
+Fortunately, jump starting your Prius is a straightforward process when you understand the unique steps involved.
+Typically it presents itself like this: Video of bad 12V battery.
+Not sure whether it’s the little battery or the big hybrid battery?
+Read our companion article: Prius 12V Battery: Why Your Hybrid Won’t Start.

 Why the Prius 12V Battery Drains

-Insert your key and turn it to the “ON” position.
+5. Wait and then start the Prius.
+Wait about 5 minutes so the 12V battery absorbs some charge, then press the Power button with your foot on the brake (or insert your key and turn it to the “ON” position on models with a key slot).
 You should see “READY” appear on your dashboard.
-The Prius is charging its 12v battery on its own and you can remove the jumper cables.
+The Prius is charging its 12v battery on its own.

 What Happens When You See “READY”